jon-jacky/Piety/editors/ed.md

 In this example we start an *ed.py* session, type a few *ed* commands, then quit to the Python prompt and type a few statements to inspect the data:

+    Begin ed, add a line to the main buffer, and load the ed.md buffer.

     ... $ python3 -im ed
     :a
     Here is a line in main